Dollar Tree (NASDAQ:DLTR) Issues Q3 2022 Earnings Guidance

 Institutional Inflows and Outflows

-A number of large investors have recently modified their holdings of the company.
-Mantle Ridge LP increased its position in shares of Dollar Tree by 11,365,431.0% during the first quarter.
-Mantle Ridge LP now owns 11,365,531 shares of the company’s stock worth $1,820,190,000 after purchasing an additional 11,365,431 shares in the last quarter.
-Capital International Investors boosted its stake in shares of Dollar Tree by 18.2% in the first quarter.
-Capital International Investors now owns 3,562,857 shares of the company’s stock valued at $570,592,000 after purchasing an additional 548,597 shares during the period.
-Invesco Ltd. boosted its position in shares of Dollar Tree by 69.3% in the 1st quarter.
-Invesco Ltd. now owns 1,825,658 shares of the company’s stock valued at $292,377,000 after purchasing an additional 747,162 shares during the period.
-Capital Research Global Investors raised its holdings in shares of Dollar Tree by 14.8% in the first quarter.
-Capital Research Global Investors now owns 1,213,306 shares of the company’s stock valued at $194,311,000 after buying an additional 156,187 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. grew its holdings in Dollar Tree by 3.2% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,150,747 shares of the company’s stock worth $184,293,000 after acquiring an additional 35,507 shares during the period.
-Institutional investors and hedge funds own 95.04% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the company.
+Fairfield Bush & CO. purchased a new position in shares of Dollar Tree in the 1st quarter valued at approximately $86,000.
+Raymond James Trust N.A. grew its stake in shares of Dollar Tree by 36.5% in the 1st quarter.
+Raymond James Trust N.A. now owns 3,335 shares of the company’s stock valued at $534,000 after purchasing an additional 892 shares during the last quarter.
+Sequoia Financial Advisors LLC purchased a new position in shares of Dollar Tree in the 1st quarter valued at approximately $336,000.
+Candriam Luxembourg S.C.A. lifted its holdings in shares of Dollar Tree by 9.5% in the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 12,417 shares of the company’s stock valued at $1,988,000 after buying an additional 1,081 shares during the period.
+Finally, Baird Financial Group Inc. lifted its holdings in shares of Dollar Tree by 21.1% in the 1st quarter.
+Baird Financial Group Inc. now owns 16,198 shares of the company’s stock valued at $2,594,000 after buying an additional 2,825 shares during the period.
+Hedge funds and other institutional investors own 95.04% of the company’s stock.

 Dollar Tree, Inc operates discount variety retail stores.
 It operates in two segments, Dollar Tree and Family Dollar.
 The Dollar Tree segment offers merchandise at the fixed price of $ 1.25.
 It provides consumable merchandise, including candy and food, and health and personal care, as well as everyday consumables, such as household paper and chemicals, and frozen and refrigerated food; variety merchandise comprising toys, durable housewares, gifts, stationery, party goods, greeting cards, softlines, arts and crafts supplies, and other items; and seasonal goods that include Christmas, Easter, Halloween, and Valentine's Day merchandise.